Collecting Antique Chinese Porcelain

 (2) It must originate either in the early republic, Qing or Ming dynasties, or even earlier.

 The question is what is considered "early republic" period?
-We usually consider anything made after the Qing dynasty (1644-1911 during the 1910s or 20s as early republic, thus for us it ends 1930.
-Anything produced later is qualified as "vintage".
+We usually consider anything made after the Qing dynasty (1644-1911) during the 1910s or 20s as early republic, and it ends in the early 1930s.
+Anything produced later might be qualified as "vintage".
+During the early republic period many styles and techniques employed were still congruent with those of the Qing dynasty.

-That is around the time when the classic Chinese production and decoration techniques had changed and new influences from abroad had started to enter much of the styles of locally produced ceramics.
+The early 20th century is the time when the classic Chinese production and decoration techniques began to change and new influences from abroad started to enter these.

 The content of this site concerns only hand-painted porcelain.
 Printed porcelain or transfer wares are not included.
-Please be aware that some later polychrome wares are both, that is partially transfer printed and colors added by hand-painting.
+Please be aware that some later polychrome wares can contain both, that is some were partially transfer printed and then colors added by hand-painting.

 Chinese Porcelain Plate